tradovate/example-api-js/tutorial/Access/EX-2-Storing-A-Token/README.md

 ## Storing a Token
-We need to handle two cases when it comes to handling our responses.
+There are two possible cases when it comes to handling our responses.
 The first case is the true 'success' case.
 This occurs when we receive our account information and an authorization token in the response object.
 When we encounter this case, we should store the access token.
 Let's write a helper function to do exactly that.
 Create a new file called `storage.js`.